xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * population and evolutionary dynamics,
 * and historical contingencies,

-into a single, testable framework.
+inside a single, testable framework.

 ### 1.3 Role in the BlackHole project

 Within the BlackHole S-problem collection, Q072 plays the following roles:

-1. It is the flagship example of a **biological coding origin** problem, where:
+1. It is the flagship example of a biological coding origin problem, where:

    * discrete symbol mappings must align with physical and evolutionary constraints,
-   * and where apparent optimality must be balanced against historical path dependence.
+   * and apparent optimality must be balanced against historical path dependence.

 2. It provides a template for:

    * other biological code problems (immune repertoires, signaling codes),
    * and socio-technical code problems (language, communication protocols).

-3. It is the main node where TU-style **consistency_tension** between:
+3. It is the main node where TU-style consistency tension between:

    * code structure,
    * error and cost profiles,
-   * and evolutionary accessibility, is defined and tested.
+   * and evolutionary accessibility,

+   is defined and tested at the effective layer.

 ### References